Beemster-class minesweeper

-The Beemster-class was a class of fourteen minesweepers that were built at different shipyards in the United States for the Royal Netherlands Navy (RNN).
+The Beemster class was a class of fourteen minesweepers that were built at different shipyards in the United States for the Royal Netherlands Navy (RNLN).
 The minesweepers were based on the AMS-60 design and paid for by the United States under the Mutual Defense Assistance Program (MDAP).
-The minesweepers served in the RNN between 1953 and 1976.
+The minesweepers served in the RNLN between 1953 and 1976.

 Design and construction

 The fourteen Beemster-class minesweepers were ordered in 1951 in the United States.
 They were based on the AMS-60 design.
 The first ships were taken into service of the Royal Netherlands Navy in 1953 and the last in 1954.

 As built the ships were equipped with a W Mk 3 mod 1 mechanical sweep and either a A X Mk 6B or A X Mk 4V acoustic sweeper.
 Furthermore, it had a double machine gun of 20 mm.
 Later, in the 1960s and 1970s, the ships got equipped with a MB 5 magnetic sweeper.